A Unified Review of Deep Learning for Automated Medical Coding: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Academy of Finland (grant 336033) and EU H2020 (grant 101016775).
-H. Dong was supported by Health Data Research UK National Phenomics and Text Analytics Implementation Projects.
+This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI, and grants 336033, 352986, 358246) and EU (H2020 grant 101016775 and NextGenerationEU).
+H. Dong is supported by Health Data Research UK National Phenomics and Text Analytics Implementation Projects and EPSRC project (EP/V050869/1).
+The authors acknowledge Matúš Falis for his helpful comments.